-Prerequisite: Admission to the Associate Degree Nursing Program

-Corequisite: NURS 117 Note: Graded only
+Prerequisite: Admission to the Associate Degree Nursing Program Corequisite: NURS 117

-An introduction to concepts essential to nursing practice.
+This course provides an introduction to concepts essential to nursing practice.
 Topics include, but are not limited to, nursing process, critical thinking, therapeutic communication, and health assessment using a functional health patterns framework.
 Multicultural considerations including gender, ethnicity, sexuality, and age are explored.